eisterman/MurPy/README.md

 MurPy is a toolkit and a programming language transpiled in Brainfuck all written in Python 3.
 In future MurPy will support multiple routine and a variant of the Object Oriented Programmation.

-At now MurPy is in PRE-ALPHA.
+At now MurPy is in PRE-ALPHA and its design can change radically over time.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-All you need is Python 3
+All you need is **Python 3.4** or successive.

 ### Installing